Sexual Health Education for the 21st Century

 Together, each of these core elements of Sexual Health leads a person to live sexually healthy and thriving lives.
 And for too long, society has set the bar incredibly low in terms of what it means to be sexually healthy.
 It's time we raise the expectation and equip students with the knowledge and skills to live with optimal sexual well-being.

-Get instant access to two free sexual health lesson plans: 1) Defining Sexual Health; and 2) What is Sexuality?
+Get instant access to free inclusive anatomical printables and two sexual health lesson plans: 1) Defining Sexual Health; and 2) What is Sexuality?

 A middle school health teacher turned curriculum developer (and #WAHM).
 I'm on a mission to share the easiest-to-teach, most impactful health lesson plans on the Internet.
 Because your time and energy is better spent on teaching and connecting, not on planning and prep.